-Institution authorized by State Party Туре Quantity Lot # (if possible) Supplementary information
+Institution authorized by State Party Туре Quantity Lot # (if possible) Supplementary information Not applicable.
+Australia disposed of its minimal number of antipersonnel mines that were used for training and research purposes, as allowed under the Convention.
+TOTAL

-Not applicable.

-TOTAL 0

 Form D (continued)